cdstanding/bmj-content-processing/README.md

 Production and publication code mainly uses ANT builds and uses a variety of different extensions and programs as part of the validation, transformation, PDF creation, image conversion and interaction with APIs.
 The ANT builds are initiated by a windows batch file which is either launched from a SendTo on the users desktop or run on a shedule, depending on the nature of that process.

-The processes depend upon the following:
+The processes depend upon the following resources:

 - apache-ant-1.9.4 for build pipelines
 - Curl for API interacion